FFFF-0000h/Tech-Scrolls/README.md

 - **data structure**: a data structure is a data organization, management, and storage format that enables efficient access and modification.

-- **debugging**: the process of finding and resolving bugs (defects or problems that prevent correct operation) within computer programs, software, or systems.

 - **data warehouse**: A data warehouse is a large collection of business data used to help an organization make decisions.
 Data Warehouses are central repositories of integrated data from one or more disparate sources.
 It is a system used for reporting and data analysis, and is considered a core component of business intelligence.
 The concept of the data warehouse has existed since the 1980s, when it was developed to help transition data from merely powering operations to fueling decision support systems that reveal business intelligence.

+- **debugging**: the process of finding and resolving bugs (defects or problems that prevent correct operation) within computer programs, software, or systems.

+- **decomposition**: one of the four cornerstones of Computer Science.
+It involves breaking down a complex problem or system into smaller parts that are more manageable and easier to understand.
+The smaller parts can then be examined and solved, or designed individually, as they are simpler to work with. _See also [abstraction](#a), [algorithm](#a), [pattern recognition](#p).

 - **deep learning**: a broader family of machine learning methods based on artificial neural networks with representation learning.
 Deep-learning architectures such as deep neural networks, deep belief networks, deep reinforcement learning, recurrent neural networks and convolutional neural networks have been applied to fields including computer vision, speech recognition, natural language processing, machine translation, bioinformatics, drug design, medical image analysis, material inspection and board game programs, where they have produced results comparable to and in some cases surpassing human expert performance.